alejandronotario/Google-Cloud-Tasks/Google_Analytics/README.md

 # Google Analytics API v4 Python.
 Getting a report.

-This contains how to obtaing a report callin v4 Google Anañytics API using Python
+This code contains how to obtaing a report callin v4 Google Anañytics API using Python

 <br>
 <hr>